contagon/handbook/handbook/10-aaronic-priesthood.md

 Aaronic Priesthood quorum presidents, including the bishop, have the following responsibilities.
 Their counselors and the bishop’s assistants in the priests quorum share in these responsibilities.

-* Lead the quorum’s efforts to participate in the work of salvation and exaltation (see [chapter 1]).
+* Lead the quorum’s efforts to participate in God’s work of salvation and exaltation (see [chapter 1]).
 * Get to know and serve each quorum member, including those who do not attend quorum meetings.
 Be aware of their needs and circumstances.
 * Serve on the ward youth council (see [10.4.4]).
 * Participate in ward efforts to share the gospel and strengthen new and returning members.
 An assistant in the priests quorum attends coordination meetings (see [23.5.7]).